ScordinoD1994/g1-2025-website/docs/_pages/main_article.md

   <div class = "general_chartClass">
     <vegachart schema-url="/g1-2025-website/assets/charts/reviews_distribution_plus_reviews_bucket_per_released_games.json"></vegachart>
   </div>
-  <figcaption class = "figcaption_class"> Fig.6 - Left: Total distribution of games based on their number of reviews.
-Right: Distribution of games based on their number of reviews per year </figcaption>
+  <figcaption class = "figcaption_class"> Fig.6 - Top: Total distribution of games based on their number of reviews.
+Bottom: Distribution of games based on their number of reviews per year </figcaption>
 </figure>

 Understanding how much a game is liked by players is not as straightforward as it might seem.
 As Fortuna Imperatore underscores,